dbs629/Global-electronics-sales/README.md

 ## SQL analysis

-Once the cleaned CSVs are loaded into a database (tables prefixed `GBE_`, matching the cleaned file names), these queries answer some common retail-analytics questions.
+Once the cleaned CSVs are loaded into a database (tables matching the cleaned file names), these queries answer some common retail-analytics questions.

 ### Sales performance, seasonal trend & channel analysis